How do I know if my business is closed?

 The governor, in her executive orders, has been very specific about which businesses are closed.
 If your industry is not on the list, the presumption is that you may remain open so long as you implement the social distancing requirements of the governor’s March 23 Stay Home, Save Lives order.
 Some businesses have had uncertainties about how specific aspects of the order impact them.
 If you have questions, please let us know by email and we will try to get an answer.

 We have no indication of additional ordered closures at this time.
 We are staying in close touch with the governor’s office and will relay information to our members as we get it should the situation change.

 Gov. Brown said individuals must be six feet away from one another, and every work site must designate an employee to oversee social distancing implementation.
 We are waiting for additional specific guidance from the Oregon Health Authority.
 In the meantime, the governor’s office said companies should review the OSHA guidelines, and that this fact sheet issued by our colleagues at Associated General Contractors, provides good information.

 Do my employees need to have a letter saying they are authorized to travel for work?

 No. This guidance from the Oregon State Police states clearly that officers will not be asking for or looking for any special kind of paperwork from employers showing that an individual is authorized to travel for a job.
 Many members have told us their employees have asked for a letter.
-Click here for a sample you can use, if you want to do this.
+Download sample (PDF).

 If I lay people off, will they qualify for unemployment?